kristiey510/AWSRekognition/README.md

 We have created compressed files that we can download from SageMaker and upload to S3 bucket.

-## Creating CSV files from the transformed data
+## Creating CSV files from the Transformed Data
 Using the transformed data located in the S3 bucket named "transformed-imgs-parmigiana", we can organize the data for data analysis by creating data frames to test on the data.
 We do this by getting the objects of all the images in the S3 bucket and creating dictionaries for our selected categories and images.

 <img width="636" alt="Screen Shot 2021-04-22 at 12 32 45 PM" src="https://user-images.githubusercontent.com/69918614/115751284-0a9dba00-a367-11eb-83a3-7e82252399f6.png">